shriku-o/Spotify_Genre_Analysis/README.md

 <iframe src="assets/danceability_vs_energy.html" width="800" height="600" frameborder="0"></iframe>

 This scatter plot maps the relationship between danceability and energy across tracks.
 While there is a dense cluster of tracks possessing both high energy and high danceability, the overall distribution suggests a moderate positive association, indicating that highly energetic tracks frequently—but not always—lend themselves well to dancing.

 <iframe src="assets/valence_by_genre.html" width="800" height="600" frameborder="0"></iframe>

-* **Interpretation:** This visualization explores how music "valence" (the emotional positivity of a track) varies contextually across different musical genres.
+This visualization explores how music "valence" (the emotional positivity of a track) varies contextually across different musical genres.
 The variance in distributions highlights clear shifts in emotional tone, showing that track features act as measurable boundaries separating one genre from another.

 ## Interesting Aggregates